Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Application Example

-- The Trainee is supposed to react to alarming signs: the trainee hears a suspicious clicking sound during his training, which you want him to identify as an important sign of a dangerous situation that the trainee needs to handle.
+- The trainee is supposed to react to alarming signs: the trainee hears a suspicious clicking sound during his training, which he is supposed to identify as a sign of danger.
+He then has to react accordingly.

-- Feedback of interactions: feedback sounds for using for example specific tools.
+- Feedback of interactions: feedback sounds for using tools, e.g. drill sound for a drill.

 ### Configuration